-This is an alternative rock song so there is electric guitar in addition to the acoustic layers, don’t worry about them!
-Just play any guitar part you wish as they all follow the chord progression.
+This is an alternative rock song, so there is electric guitar in addition to the acoustic layers, but don’t worry about them!
+Just play any guitar part you wish, as they all follow the chord progression.
 The acoustic part of the song just uses some easy open chords and a simple strumming pattern.

 Daughters by John Mayer

 Click Here for tab for Daughters by John Mayer

 John Mayer is an extremely high-level player known for his virtuosity and emotive phrasing.
 But that doesn’t mean every song he plays is technical.
 This is an overall simpler song from him and one that beginners can dig into a little.
 This is the third single from the Heavier Things album, which won a Grammy and has sold over 1 million copies.

 The song uses (almost) big 6 string open chords exclusively, which makes it more accessible to beginners in that it is not as ‘notey’.
 The main thing to ensure is that the ‘open’ strings in between the ones you need to hold notes on are not being choked and have the room they need to vibrate freely.

 Don’t Think Twice It’s Alright by Bob Dylan

 Click Here for tab for Don’t Think Twice It’s Alright by Bob Dylan

 This is a single taken from Bob’s 1962 album The Freewheelin’ Bob Dylan, and although the song has achieved its own level of success, it’s also been famously covered by other artists including Peter, Paul, and Mary.
 The song (or at least the title) was intended to be a line you could say to yourself to instantly feel better.